The Icewind Dale Trilogy: Crystal Shard

-Following from the comic adaption of The Dark Elf Trilogy, Devil's Due Publishing continued with the adaptation of Crystal Shard.
+Following from the comic adaptation of The Dark Elf Trilogy, Devil's Due Publishing continued with the adaptation of Crystal Shard.
 The second issue (October 2006) earned 20th place and the third issue (December 2006) earned 18th place in the list of top 100 Independent comics for their respective months.

 Streams of Silver

 Devil's Due Publishing announced the individual issues for this series would be collected into a trade paperback with Tyler Walpole serving as the cover artist.
 The series was adapted by Andrew Dabb and pencilled by Val Semeiks.
 The trade paperback for Streams of Silver was ranked 34 in the top 100 Graphic Novels for August 2007, with an estimated pre-order sale quantity of 2,524.

 Halfling's Gem

 The final issue of Halfling's Gem was announced on 18 September 2007 and was shipped in December 2007.
 The final issue #3 completes the adaptation of Dark Elf Trilogy and Icewind Dale Trilogy.